What is exposure compensation?

 Using exposure compensation in manual mode is pointless as it does nothing useful.

-What it will do is adjust the exposure indicator (exposure meter) by however much you set the compensation.
+It’ll show in the exposure indicator (exposure meter) by however much you set the compensation.

 So if you measure a bright scene and it appears to be correctly exposed in the exposure indicator…